Above: In this picture is a young premium quality Fancy Male Green Cobra Guppy, swimming in one of our aquariums, when one of us snapped this picture.

 Origin: Guppies are one of the most colorful and most popular aquarium fish.

-Their ancestors originally lived in Northeastern South America, but Guppies are now found throughout most of the world.
+Their ancestors originally lived in Northeastern South America, but Guppies are now found living in aquariums throughout most of the world.

 There are many color varieties for sale in this store.